mrismanaziz/Reforestation/README.md

-## Some people eat light bulbs.
-They say it's a nice light snack.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.